 It makes no sense to build new homes today that will need retrofitting in the near future or that are dependent on cars for transport.
 Although mayoral authorities don't make planning decisions, they can set out spatial development strategies for their areas, which can set environmental standards for new development.
-The Local Plans of GMCA's constituent local authorities will then need to be consistent with these strategic policies.
+The Local Plans of the constituent local authorities will then need to be consistent with these strategic policies.

-The Mayor should strengthen the Greater Manchester Spatial Framework to ensure planning policies in the area are fully aligned with national carbon reduction targets and carbon budgets - including requiring new housing to be zero carbon.
+The Mayor should use the spatial development strategy to ensure planning policies in the area are fully aligned with national carbon reduction targets and carbon budgets - including requiring new housing to be zero carbon.

 The Mayor should also co-ordinate spatial and transport planning at the regional level to ensure that new developments are accessible by sustainable transport, and have access to nature-rich green space.

 Funds for new housing such as the Brownfield Housing Fund must be used to deliver affordable, healthy homes that are built to high energy efficiency standards, are protected from overheating and flooding, aren't built around transport by car, and result in an overall gain in green space and biodiversity.
+This is vital due to the number of houses that will be built, for example 42,000 homes on 7 sites are already supported through the Brownfield Land Fund.

 Take a leading role in bringing existing homes in the area up to high energy efficiency standards to reduce emissions and put an end to fuel poverty.
-Ensure that existing homes are protected from extreme weather events.
+Ensure that existing homes are protected from extreme weather events including heatwaves and floods.

 Most of the buildings that people will use over the next 50 years have already been built.
-Only 47% of homes in Greater Manchester are currently well insulated.
+Only 45% of homes in the Liverpool City Region are currently well insulated.
 This represents a shocking waste of energy, with high greenhouse gas emissions and unnecessarily high energy bills, especially for more vulnerable low-income renters.